Chris-lange/Chris-lange.github.io/_pages/about.md

   - /about.html
 ---

-I have just submitted my PhD thesis in Machine Learning at [School of Informatics Edinburgh](https://www.ed.ac.uk/informatics), where I was supervised by [Michael Gutmann](https://michaelgutmann.github.io/).
+I am a PhD student in Machine Learning at [School of Informatics Edinburgh](https://www.ed.ac.uk/informatics), where I am supervised by [Oisin Mac Aodha](https://homepages.inf.ed.ac.uk/omacaod/).

-I am interested in leveraging deep neural networks to perform various types of unsupervised probabilistic inference.
-My publications focused on learning and sampling deep energy-based models, but have broader applicability to areas such as mutual information estimation and Bayesian inference.
+I am interested in applying machine learning to science, representation learning, and methods to exploit available large datasets to improve performance in related tasks.
+My publications focus on generating spatial representations from noisy community collected data and developing new approaches to species distribution modelling by utilizing disjoint species information.